hashicorp/vault/Godeps/_workspace/src/github.com/go-sql-driver/mysql/README.md

 Sets the location for time.Time values (when using `parseTime=true`). *"Local"* sets the system's location.
 See [time.LoadLocation](http://golang.org/pkg/time/#LoadLocation) for details.

+Note that this sets the location for time.Time values but does not change MySQL's [time_zone setting](https://dev.mysql.com/doc/refman/5.5/en/time-zone-support.html).
+For that see the [time_zone system variable](#system-variables), which can also be set as a DSN parameter.

 Please keep in mind, that param values must be [url.QueryEscape](http://golang.org/pkg/net/url/#QueryEscape)'ed.
 Alternatively you can manually replace the `/` with `%2F`.
 For example `US/Pacific` would be `loc=US%2FPacific`.